-Our state continues to spend millions of dollars a year on an unpopular punishment that hasn’t been used since 2009.
+Additionally, our state continues to spend millions of dollars a year on a punishment that neither decreases violence nor insures accuracy.
 The 2004 Tennessee Comptroller’s “Tennessee’s Death Penalty: Costs and Consequences” report revealed that death penalty trials cost an average of 48 percent more than the average cost of trials in which prosecutors seek life imprisonment.
 The death penalty fails at both efficiency and results.

 Conservatives in Tennessee are re-evaluating the current capital punishment system.
 Together, we are questioning a system marked by inefficiency, inequity and inaccuracy.